Explain My Commercial Electricity Bill

-How Much Does Your Business Spend on Energy?
+How Much Does Your Commercial Business Spend on Electricity Bills?

-Take a step towards controlling energy costs by understanding how your electricity provider charges you for the energy your business needs.
+Revel Energy is here to help you read and explain the details within your businesses commercial electricity bill.
+Take a step towards controlling California’s rising commercial energy costs by understanding how your electricity provider charges you for the energy your business needs.

 A kilowatt (kW) is a measurement that defines the intensity of the electricity being used.